 Negative Aspects of the College Board AP Program

 In recent years, some studies have emerged that dispute the value of the AP program.
 Though the tests are consistent and do provide some value (especially in math and science subjects), the AP courses themselves lack consistency.
 Teacher training resources are loosely provided, but the methods and quality of teaching in AP classes are not standardized across the board.

 Most criticism of the AP program is aimed at its rapid expansion into unprepared schools.
-The College Board’s goal is to get as many students to take AP classes and tests as possible, but the College Board's measures of student readiness are not always accurate, so this often leads to students taking classes that they can't handle.
+The College Board's goal is to get as many students to take AP classes and tests as possible, but its measures of student readiness are not always accurate, often leading to students taking classes that they can't handle.

-The pressure to incorporate AP programs at low-income schools may cause these schools to make ill-advised decisions to bring in the programs at the expense of more basic student needs.
-A small subset of students may get a better educational experience, but it can lead to worse outcomes for other students not participating in the program.
+The pressure to incorporate AP programs at low-income schools might cause these schools to make ill-advised decisions to bring in the programs at the expense of more basic student needs.
+A small subset of students might get a better educational experience, but it can lead to worse outcomes for other students not participating in the program.

-There is also little evidence to suggest that taking AP classes helps students to save money on college or graduate early.
+There is also little evidence to suggest that taking AP classes helps students save money on college or graduate early.
 Few students will earn enough AP credits to cover a full semester of college, and many colleges only use AP scores to place students out of introductory courses without giving them actual credits.
-Evidence does point to greater success in college by students who take AP classes, but these students are also self-selected as the most driven and tend to attend wealthier high schools.
+Evidence does point to greater success in college by students who take AP classes, but these students are also self-selected as the most driven and tend to attend wealthier high schools as a whole.

-I’ll give more details on main criticisms of the program in the next section.
+I'll give more details on main criticisms of the AP program in the next section.

 If there's a shaky foundation, it's hard to succeed at a higher level.
 The AP Cairns curriculum has a lot of flaws.